mroberts1/BOOTSTRA.386/floppy/index.md

 With the following caveat: the syntax should describe a document's structure and other attributes rather than specify the processing that needs to be performed.

-I get all kinds of pushback over how wasteful the schema is with space.
+I get all kinds of push back over how wasteful the schema is with space.
 They think this is bloated and redundant.
 They're proposal was to just close off every tag the same, it walks up the tree and can be implied.

 ```html
   <TITLE>Hello World</